mightyvoice/OPT-Status/README.md

 ## How to run

+* After installing PhantomJS, change the PhantomJS_Dir to your own directory in the proxy_pool.py file.
 * Change the **my_num** variable in opt.py to your own case number.
 * Change the **search_range** variable in opt.py to the number of cases you want to query before and after your own.
 The default number is 20.
 * Just run the following command in the terminal: